lnpminh/Immersive-Zone/README.md

 ## Conclusion

 We hope you enjoy using the Immersive Zone app for iOS!
 If you have any suggestions for improvement, we'd love to hear them.
 Thanks for using the app!

+ML